biemond/biemond-orawls/README.markdown

 - apply a BSU patch on a Middleware home ( < 12.1.2 )
 - apply an OPatch on a Middleware home or a Oracle product home
 - creates a standard WebLogic domain
+- pack a WebLogic domain
 - copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
-- Startup the nodemanager
+- startup the nodemanager
-- Start or stop AdminServer, Managed or a Cluster
+- start or stop AdminServer, Managed or a Cluster
-- StoreUserConfig for storing WebLogic Credentials and using in WLST
+- storeUserConfig for storing WebLogic Credentials and using in WLST
 - create Machines, Managed Servers, Clusters, Server templates, Dynamic Clusters, Coherence clusters ( all 12.1.2 )
 - create Persistence Store
 - create JMS Server, Module, SubDeployment, Quota, Connection Factory, JMS (distributed) Queue or Topic